 Transactions make your business tick.
-The important processes of making sure that you get paid for products and services you sell – and naturally pay the right amount for your purchases – place accounts payable and accounts receivable teams at the core of any organization.
+The essential task of ensuring that you get paid for products and services you sell – and naturally pay the right amount for your purchases – places accounts payable and accounts receivable teams at the core of any organization.
 How much are you prepared to pay for these processes to run smoothly?

 A/P and A/R are information- and often work-intense practices.
 Despite the ever-increasing digitization of the workplace, finance teams still rely heavily on manual touch-points and costly invoice operator services.
-It becomes obvious when you dig into the figures of what invoice management actually costs.
+It becomes obvious when you dig into the numbers to find the true cost of invoice management.

-It depends on easily quantifiable factors like volume and the number of formats handled.
-A simple ratio between paper and electronic format provides a valuable metric, which also provides a glimpse of an organization’s digital maturity.
+It depends on quantifiable factors like volume and the number of formats handled.
+A simple ratio between paper and electronic format provides a valuable metric and a glimpse of digital maturity.

 E-invoices managed in semi-automated processes reach EUR 6.40 on average.
-Businesses utilizing Electronic Data Interchange (EDI) integrations which connects buyer and seller directly can lower the cost to EUR 1.
+Businesses utilizing Electronic Data Interchange (EDI) integrations such as as access to business networks like Peppol and connecting buyer and seller directly, can lower the cost to EUR 1.

-E-invoices, instead of analog formats, put some ease to the processes.
+E-invoices, instead of analog formats, put some ease into the processes.
 No doubt about it.
-Instant and loss-less communication between buyers and sellers is an important step forward in the digital transformation of finance operations.
+Instant and lossless communication between buyers and sellers is an important step forward in the digital transformation of finance operations.

-The e-invoice volume grows already steadily at some 10-20% each year and is expected to accelerate as soon as the EU directive on electronic invoicing in public procurement is enforced in April 2019.
+The e-invoice volume grows steadily at some 10-20% each year.
+It is accelerating as a result of EU directive on electronic invoicing in public procurement.

-These mistakes are sometimes discovered, thus adding to the workload of your organization, but often they slip through the cracks.
+These mistakes are sometimes discovered, thus adding to your organization’s workload, but often they slip through the cracks.
 In any case, the result hurts the bottom line as up to 1% risks being lost in the transaction.

-Moving away from paper and PDFs, and adopting e-invoices and a modern invoice management software is undoubtedly the fastest solution for organizations to increase efficiencies, reduce costs and ultimately reach their automation potential.
+Moving away from paper and PDFs and adopting e-invoices and modern invoice management software is undoubtedly the fastest solution for organizations to increase efficiencies, reduce costs, and ultimately reach their automation potential.